-I also find the factory default sharpness setting too strong.
-Too much sharpening applied to an image causes another form of image detail destruction – in the form halos around contrasting pixels and aliasing (stair-stepped straight lines).
+Also typically set too high is the factory default sharpness setting.
+Too much sharpening applied to an image causes another form of image detail destruction – halos created around contrasting pixels and aliasing (stair-stepped straight lines).
 Sharpening also increases the sharpness of noise, making it appear more obvious.
-In the noise test results, a low standard amount of sharpening, the amount I typically select for my images, is applied to the color block noise comparisons – a sharpness setting of "1" on a 1-10 scale is used in Canon's Digital Photo Professional (DPP) or "30" on a 1-1000 scale for Capture One processed results.
+In the noise test results, a low standard amount of sharpening, the amount I typically select for my images, is applied to the color block noise comparisons.
+Unless otherwise specified, a sharpness setting of "1" on a 1-10 scale is used in Canon's Digital Photo Professional (DPP) or "30" on a 1-1000 scale for Capture One processed results.

-Of course, that sharpness setting only makes sense in context of the RAW image processing sofware being used.
-The tests on this site utilize Canon's Digital Photo Professional software.
-This software is free with EOS DSLR cameras (and some PowerShot models as well).
-It is not the most powerful software (consider Adobe Lightroom for that title), but it is easy to use (especially easy to get proper color balance), stores recipe information in the raw image file and creates excellent quality JPG conversions.
+The Canon tests on this site utilize Canon's Digital Photo Professional software, free with EOS DSLR cameras.
+It is not the most powerful software (consider Adobe Lightroom for that title), but it is easy to use, produces good color, stores recipe information in the raw image file, and creates excellent quality TIFF and JPG conversions.
 Another benefit to using DPP is that the latest Canon camera models are always supported – and upgrades are always free.

-Lighting is from a crazy-hot 4000 watts of Photoflex Starlite tungsten lights in a pair of daylight-balanced Photoflex SilverDome softboxes.
-Tungsten lights were chosen for their near-best-available full spectrum output.
+Test lighting is from a crazy-hot 4000 watts of Photoflex Starlite tungsten lights in a pair of daylight-balanced Photoflex SilverDome softboxes.
+Tungsten lights were chosen for their high-quality light spectrum output.

-The subject for the color block images is a Kodak Gray Scale and Color Control Patches target.
-The Kodak target is part of a much larger test target.
-Ideally, the camera test images will show perfectly solid colors for the various color and gray blocks/rectangles in the target.
+The subject for the noise test images is a Kodak Gray Scale and Color Control Patch target, part of a much larger test target being photographed.
+Ideally, the camera test images will show perfectly solid colors for the various color and gray blocks in the target.
 Reality is that noise will be apparent, especially at higher ISO settings.